The Stone Oak Property Owners Association dug deep to save several stately trees threatened by a massive U.S. 281 North expansion project.

 “Stone Oak is known for beautiful trees,” said association Property Manager Meg Lorente.
 “Trees keep property values up.
 People move here for that.
 You don’t see beautiful traffic islands all over San Antonio like you do in Stone Oak.”

 In late spring, the Texas Department of Transportation informed the POA about construction crews needing to modify the traffic median at Stone Oak Parkway and 281.

 Foliage at the intersection and a monument welcoming motorists to Stone Oak would be eliminated.

-The trees were transplanted from Stone Oak Parkway traffic island 38 to traffic island 37.
-The monument will be rebuilt later, neighborhood officials said.
+They were transplanted from Stone Oak Parkway traffic island 38 to traffic island 37.